mschauer/IDRsSolver.jl/README.md

        s -- dimension reduction number.
 Normally, a higher s gives faster convergence, but also  makes the method more expensive. tol -- tolerance of the method.
-       maxit -- maximum number of iterations
+       maxiter -- maximum number of iterations

        x0 -- Initial guess.